ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/comprehensions-conflicts.md

 print([f(2) for i in Range.new(0,2)])
 ```

+* Compiler A: Comprehensions

+This is our own implementation!

 * Compiler A: Destructuring assignment

 This team has handled destructuring assignment nicely.
 Once we have actually implemented storing comprehensions as lists, then we can so below tests that should work properly based on their implementation: